wwweaponizer/SmoothArray/README.md

 Thinking about reallocating "always" did make me wonder if reallocating and copying necessarily had to happen at the same time.

-System memory allocation can often be O(1), or if slower, perhaps O(log x) or O(x).
-And, we can often assume that _x_ is not related to our _n_, the size of our array.
+System memory allocation can be O(1), or if slower, will likely be O(log x) or O(x).
+And, _x_ might not even be related to our _n_, the size of our array.
 For the purposes of this discussion the system's memory allocator will be considered not part of the design.
 On some systems it is [guaranteed to be O(1)](https://stackoverflow.com/questions/282926/time-complexity-of-memory-allocation).